The Future Knocking at Your Door (And It Comes in Layers)

 2. Your Starter Kit: Filament or Resin?

-Filament (FDM): A Jack of All Trades
+Filament (FDM): A Jack-of-all-Trades

 Resin (SLA/LCD): The Artist of Details